-• The depression theory (Coleman 1805, Peters 1883) indicates that, during impact, the forces transmitted through the laminar attachments of the hoof wall are redirected and dissipated as the middle phalanx (P2) is lowered.^{11,12,15} Lowering of middle phalanx pushes the hoof wall and the cartilage outward.^{11,12,15}
+- during loading.
+The sole and the frog as such compress the digital cushion and thereby apply pressure to force the cartilages and hoof wall outward. - The depression theory (Coleman 1805, Peters 1883) indicates that, during impact, the forces transmitted through the laminar attachments of the hoof wall are redirected and dissipated as the middle phalanx (P2) is lowered.
+Lowering of middle phalanx pushes the hoof wall and the cartilage outward.
+Lowering of middle phalanx pushes

 From impact to mid-stance, force is progressively applied, causing the whole hoof to change shape or deform.
-Weight of the body pushing down on the distal phalanx (P3) causes the bone to pull down on the hoof wall at the toe via the laminar junction.14 Under this force, the wall is dragged down and also moved backward because it is inclined to the vertical to start with, and the lower part of the wall may dish a little.
-At the coronet, the amount of motion may be 1 to 3 mm.14 This motion tends to push the quarters into the ground, but the ground pushes back, which forces the quarters to move outward rather than downward, causing them to flare.14 The heels are carried along with the quarters to some extend.14 The heels are also compressed in a vertical direction as they are pressed into the ground.14
+Weight of the body pushing down on the distal phalanx (P3) causes the bone to pull down on the hoof wall at the toe via the laminar junction.
+Under this force, the wall is dragged down and also moved backward because it is inclined to the vertical to start with, and the lower part of the wall may dish a little.
+At the coronet, the amount of motion may be 1 to 3 mm.
+This motion tends to push the quarters into the ground, but the ground pushes back, which forces the quarters to move outward rather than downward, causing them to flare.
+The heels are carried along with the quarters to some extend.
+The heels are also compressed in a vertical direction as they are pressed into the ground.

 By mid-stance the hoof is maximally deformed for the step.
-The degree of deformation is dependent on the peak force at midstance.14 The sole has also flattened (moved down), the small amount of motion of the sole is likely not because it is being pushed down from above, but because it is being pulled out and down from the sides.14 The sole is a low dome, arching between the guarters on either side.14 As the guarters flare, they pull outward on the edges of the sole, tending to flatten its domed shape.14 The sole can be compared to a drum skin that is attached to the wall at the white line.14 When you push on a taut drum skin, it resists your push, not because of the air pressure on the far side of it, but because it is stretched across the barrel of the drum and transfers the push to the edges of the barrel.14 In a similar manner, upward pressure on the sole is resisted at the white line primarily, and not generally by the sole being pushed up toward the coffin bone.^{14,16} This means that the white line has the important mechanical function of bracing the sole against the wall, in addition to providing a seal to prevent infection from entering the foot.^{14,16} It makes sense for the coffin bone not to press down on the sole over most of its area.14 For one reason, a blood vessel that is important in the supply to the cells that make the white line runs around the lower edge of the coffin bone.14 Continuous pressure on it might obstruct the blood flow in it.14 For another, the sole grows down from a layer of cells on its inner surface.14 If those cells were continually under pressure, growth abnormalities of the sole would be likely.14 As such the forces go out to the wall, via the white line, and to the coffinbone via the laminar junction.14 From mid-stance to breakover, deformation relaxes as the force subsides and the hoof begins to resume its unloaded shape.14 moves outward at the quarters, and the sole and frog move downward.17 Displacement of the weight bearing borders are comparably small with very little movement at the toe and most movement at the heels.17 Hoof wall displacements closer to the coronary band are significant higher than in the corresponding segment more distally.17
+The degree of deformation is dependent on the peak force at midstance.
+The sole has also flattened (moved down), the small amount of motion of the sole is likely not because it is being pushed down from above, but because it is being pulled out and down from the sides.
+14 The sole is a low dome, arching between the quarters on either side.
+14 As the quarters flare, they pull outward on the edges of the sole, tending to flatten its domed shape.
+14 The sole can be compared to a drum skin that is attached to the wall at the white line.
+When you push on a taut drum skin, it resists your push, not because of the air pressure on the far side of it, but because it is stretched across the barrel of the drum and transfers the push to the edges of the barrel.
+14 In a similar manner, upward pressure on the sole is resisted at the white line primarily, and not generally by the sole being pushed up toward the coffin bone.
+14,16 This means that the white line has the important mechanical function of bracing the sole against the wall, in addition to providing a seal to prevent infection from entering the foot.
+14,16 It makes sense for the coffin bone not to press down on the sole over most of its area.
+14 For one reason, a blood vessel that is important in the supply to the cells that make the white line runs around the lower edge of the coffin bone.
+Continuous pressure on it might obstruct the blood flow in it.
+For another, the sole grows down from a layer of cells on its inner surface.
+14 If those cells were continually under pressure, growth abnormalities of the sole would be likely.
+14 As such the forces go out to the wall, via the white line, and to the coffinbone via the laminar junction.
+14 From mid-stance to breakover, deformation relaxes as the force subsides and the hoof begins to resume its unloaded shape.